Couchbase-Ecosystem/couchbase-haystack/docusaurus/couchbase-haystack/docs/reference/couchbase_embedding_retriever.md

 ```

 **Description:**
-- Serializes the `CouchbaseEmbeddingRetriever` instance into a dictionary format.
+- Serializes the `CouchbaseSearchEmbeddingRetriever` instance into a dictionary format.

 **Response:**
-- Returns a dictionary containing the serialized state of the `CouchbaseEmbeddingRetriever` instance.
+- Returns a dictionary containing the serialized state of the `CouchbaseSearchEmbeddingRetriever` instance.

 **Example Usage:**